Jacqueline

 Edgecraft 834 Pizzelle Pro Express Bake

-The Edgecraft makes two, 4-3/4-inch pizzelles in less than 30 seconds, which is pretty impressive, and the non-stick baking surface and instant temperature recovery (always ready to bake) is another added bonus.
+The Edgecraft makes two, 4-3/4-inch pizzelles in less than 30 seconds, which is pretty impressive, and the non-stick baking surface and instant temperature recovery (always ready to bake) are another added bonus.

-You can be reassured that there is consistent, even heat and locking latch for uniform thickness all throughout.
+You can be reassured that there is consistent heat and a locking latch for uniform thickness all throughout.

 Pros

-• You can really crank out a decent number of pizzelles and cannoli with this particular maker in a manner of 30 minutes or so.
+• You can really crank out a decent number of pizzelles and cannoli with this particular maker in a matter of 30 minutes or so.

 Cons

-• There is not an indicator to let you know when your desserts are done so you definitely run the risk of getting some burnt batches.
+• There is not an indicator to let you know when your desserts are done so you definitely run the risk of getting some burned batches.

-• This can be remedied by just keeping a close eye on them as you would do with any other kind of baking.
+• This can be remedied by just keeping a close eye on them, as you would with any other kind of baking.

 Do you have to season the cooking surface prior to cooking?